MohamedEMonem/Drawing-JS-App/README.md

 This project is licensed under the MIT License.
 ```

-Feel free to adjust any sections to better fit your project's specifics!
+Feel free to adjust any sections further to better fit your project's specifics!
 You can copy this text and save it as `README.md` in your project directory.